mybestnickname/astro_bot/README.md

-telegram bot with ephem library
+telegram bot that works with ephem library